super-lou/ASHE/README.md

 ## FAQ
-📬 *I would like an upgrade / I have a question / Need to reach me*
+📬 ***I would like an upgrade / I have a question / Need to reach me***
 Feel free to [open an issue](https://github.com/super-lou/ASHE/issues) !
 I’m actively maintaining this project, so I’ll do my best to respond quickly.
 I’m also reachable on my institutional INRAE [email](mailto:louis.heraut@inrae.fr) for more in-depth discussions.

-🛠️ *I found a bug*
+🛠️ ***I found a bug***
-- **Good Solution** : Search the existing issue list, and if no one has reported it, create a new issue !
+- *Good Solution* : Search the existing issue list, and if no one has reported it, create a new issue !
-- **Better Solution** : Along with the issue submission, provide a minimal reproducible code sample.
+- *Better Solution* : Along with the issue submission, provide a minimal reproducible code sample.
-- **Best Solution** : Fix the issue and submit a pull request.
+- *Best Solution* : Fix the issue and submit a pull request.
 This is the fastest way to get a bug fixed.

-🚀 *Want to contribute?*
+🚀 ***Want to contribute ?***
 If you don't know where to start, [open an issue](https://github.com/super-lou/ASHE/issues).

 If you want to try by yourself, why not start by also [opening an issue](https://github.com/super-lou/ASHE/issues) to let me know you're working on something ?
 Then: